This post has been updated and added to by Sharyn, November 2020.

 Option #1: create a fixed list of weekdays only (no formulas required)

 The Auto Fill button allows us to quickly create a lists of days of the week.

 However, the list includes Saturday and Sunday.
 Thankfully Excel offers a very simple solution to create a list that only includes weekdays.

-- Excel will remove any dates that fall in the weekend and only dates for week days will be displayed.
+Excel will remove any dates that fall in a weekend and only dates for weekdays will be displayed.

 Option #2: remove weekend dates using formulas

 You can easily remove weekend dates and create a list of weekdays only using the WORKDAY function.

 In my example below, cell B4 is the starting date.
 This date has just been typed into cell B4.

 In cell B5 the formula =WORKDAY(B4,1) has been entered.
 This allows you to take a start date and increase it by a set number of days.
 In this example we are increasing the date by 1 day.
 But the best thing about the WORKDAY function is it removes Saturdays and Sundays.
 Therefore you can copy this formula down to create a list of weekdays only.
 If you would like to customise your weekend dates, please use the WORKDAY.INTL function.